Can You Drive in Georgia With a Foreign License?

 Driving in Georgia with a foreign license FAQs

-• What documents do you need to drive in Georgia with a foreign license?
+• Can you legally drive in Georgia with a foreign driver’s license?

 • Can you rent a car in Georgia with a foreign license?